-HATE CRIMES 2017-2019
+HATE CRIMES 2018-2020

-No Hate Crimes were reported in the calendar years 2017-2019.
+No Hate Crimes were reported in the calendar years 2018-2020.

-FIRE SAFETY STATISTICS 2017-2019
+FIRE SAFETY STATISTICS 2018-2020

-The data presented in the following tables summarizes the reported fires that occurred in the MMA residential housing facilities from January 2016 - December 2018.
+The data presented in the following tables summarizes the reported fires that occurred in the MMA residential housing facilities from January 2018 - December 2020.
 The Department of Campus Safety maintains a fire log that is accessible by the public upon request.

-There were no reported fires that occurred in the MMA residential housing facilities, January 2019-December 2019.
+There were no reported fires that occurred in the MMA residential housing facilities in the calendar years 2019 or 2020.